Picalines/outer-scout-blender/README.md

 ### 3. Import the planet model

+> [!IMPORTANT]
-See more in the [asset extraction guide](#extracting-game-assets).
+> See more in the [asset extraction guide](#extracting-game-assets).
+You **will not** be able to do this without prior preparation

 Planet models are only needed for convenient positioning of your objects - they shouldn't be on the final render of the scene

 <p>
   <img alt="import button" src="https://github.com/Picalines/outer-scout-blender/assets/42614422/3e25224c-0e7c-4b24-99c4-96e39f8d7d97" width="30%" align="middle">